-Psyllium husk shell fiber powder is currently the most widely used edible gelatinous fiber.
-Similar to chia seeds, it has the properties of swelling and probiotics after absorbing water (it can absorb more than 3 times the volume of water)
+Psyllium husk fiber powder is the most widely used edible colloidal fiber at present, similar to chia seeds , it has the properties of swelling after absorbing water and prebiotic properties (can absorb more than 3 times the volume of water).

-In clinical practice, Psyllium husk fiber is regarded as a kind of bulk-forming laxatives, which can increase stool volume and water content, and achieve the effect of promoting defecation (characterized by non-irritating and addictive)
+Clinically, psyllium husk fiber is regarded as a kind of bulk-forming laxatives, which can increase the volume and water content of feces and achieve the effect of promoting defecation (characterized by non-irritating and addictive).

-In addition to promoting bowel movements, current research has also found that Psyllium may also have potential benefits in improving diarrhea, irritable bowel disease, inflammatory bowel disease, ulcerative colitis, diabetes and hypercholesterolemia
+In addition to promoting bowel movements, current research has also found that psyllium may also have potential benefits in improving diarrhea, irritable bowel syndrome, inflammatory bowel disease, ulcerative colitis, diabetes and hypercholesterolemia.

-The health care products of psyllium currently on the market are made by processing and grinding the husk of its seeds, and they are usually in the form of filaments, powders and liquids.
+At present, the psyllium health products on the market are made by processing and grinding the seed husk, which are usually in the form of silk, powder and liquid.

 Benefits and side effects of psyllium

 What Are The Recommended Empirical Effects (Benefits) of Psyllium Husk (Metamucil)?

 Psyllium Husk (Metamucil) Is Beneficial For Blood Pressure Regulation

 Blood pressure is defined as the product of cardiac output and peripheral resistance.
 Hypertension is caused by increased cardiac output or increased peripheral resistance, and is a potential risk factor for cardiovascular disease.